Scranton Campus Injury Lawyer

 Contact an Experienced Campus Injury Lawyer

-After any campus accident in Wilkes-Barre or Scranton, don’t hesitate to call the injury lawyers at Rosenbaum & Associates.
+After any campus accident in Wilkes-Barre or Scranton, don’t hesitate to call the Scranton campus injury attorneys at Rosenbaum & Associates.
 We will examine the facts of your case and help you determine the defendant(s) during a free consultation.